triat/TVC-configuration-manager/README.md

 Execute the script with the parameters you want `./TVC_CM ...` and this should be it.

+Depending on the rights you have on your system, you might need to allow your script to be run.
+Use the command `sudo chmod 755 TVC_CM`.

 ## Parameters
 You can find all the parameters using `./TVC_CM --help`